 - Fast, fun and friendly bridge in a format that suits you

-- Drop-in Drop-out Match Point Pairs and Social Room
+- Drop-in Drop-out (DIDO) Match Point Pairs and Social Room

 - Individual, Improvers Pairs and IMP Pairs Tourneys and Leagues; Teams Competitions and Leagues

 - F2F clubs can set up their club to get special results, grouped for their members plus ease of finding your friends.
 This is not a dedicated room

 - A full range of special competitions, some of which are unique in the world of bridge